MGriot/chemtools/doc/clustering/hierarchical_clustering.md

 # Hierarchical Clustering

-Hierarchical clustering is an algorithm that builds a hierarchy of clusters, creating a tree structure (dendrogram) to visualize relationships between data points.
+Hierarchical clustering is an algorithm that builds a hierarchy of clusters.
+This method starts with each data point in its own cluster and then iteratively merges the closest pairs of clusters until only one cluster (or a specified number of clusters) is left.
+The result is a tree-based representation of the objects, called a dendrogram.

 ## Usage